PDC-support/hpc-intro-retired/_episodes/01-linux.md

 > ## List dot files (files starting with . )
 >
 > - Try to find a way to list all files, including those with ``.`` as their first chracter.
+> - Find all dot files in the `data-shell` directory.
 {: .task}

 ---